AlexandraAvasiloae/Java_Lab12_Optional/README.md

 ## Solved tasks

-As of today (24.05.2021), we have solved all tasks regarding the compulsory part.
+As of today (28.05.2021), we have solved tasks regarding the optional part.

 ## Build and run